SubediBinod/JavaSwingTicTacToe/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
-3. Compile and run the `TicTacToeGame.java` file to start the game.
+3. Compile and run the `Main.java` file to start the game.